 In the United States, individuals, businesses and other entities such as estates and trusts pay income taxes.

-It found the highest earning half of taxpayers pay 97 percent of federal income taxes.
-The bottom 50 percent of income earners paid the remaining 3 percent.
-The average adjusted gross income of the bottom 50 percent was about $18,600.
+It found the highest earning half of taxpayers pay 97% of federal income taxes.
+The bottom 50% of income earners paid the remaining 3%.
+Taxpayers earned a collective gross income of $11.9 trillion and paid $1.6 trillion in individual income taxes.

 Typically, more affluent Americans pay higher income taxes while people in lower income groups pay a greater percentage of their earnings toward payroll and excise taxes.
 Taxpayers in the bottom 90 percent of incomes in the United States pay more in payroll taxes than income taxes, according to the Peter G. Peterson Foundation.

-Individual income taxes accounted for $1.6 trillion in federal revenue in 2020, according to the Congressional Budget Office.
-That was nearly half of all revenue the federal government took in that year.
-Corporate income taxes accounted for another 6 percent of federal revenue — an additional $212 billion.
+Individual income taxes had accounted for $505 billion in federal revenue several months into the 2023 fiscal year that began in October, according to U.S. Treasury Department.
+That was nearly half of all revenue the federal government took in that span.
+Corporate income taxes accounted for another 10% of federal revenue — an additional $105 billion.

 Connect With a Financial Advisor Instantly